The translation of this document is outdated.

 Section 49.
 The operation of an unlawful binding

-are to be revoked as unlawful, or shall indicate that the binding
+unlawful, or shall indicate that the binding regulations or other

-regulations or other regulatory enactment are to be revoked in
+law or regulation are to be revoked in their entirety.
+The order

-their entirety.
-The order shall be published in the official
+shall be published in the official gazette Latvijas

-gazette Latvijas Vēstnesis within three days from its
+Vēstnesis within three days from its issue and shall be sent

-issue and shall be sent to the chairperson of the relevant city
+to the chairperson of the relevant council who shall be

-convene, within two weeks after receipt of an order from the
+receipt of an order from the Minister for Environmental

 specific paragraphs of such.
 The Minister for Environmental